An appropriate statistical approach for nonequilibrium particle production: Conclusion

-First, the partial-- and full-chemical nonequilibrium, $\gamma_q$ or/and $\gamma_s$ have been determined, at different energies.
-Second, in the same manner, the energy--dependence of $(c,d)$ are estimated.
-In calculating the $\mathrm{K}^+/\pi^+$ ratio, the occupation factors $\gamma_{q,s}$, the equivalence classes $(c,d)$, and the freezeout parameters ($T$, $\mu_B$), are no longer fitting variables.
-They are inputs, at various energies.
-We found that the $\mathrm{K}^+/\pi^+$ ratio calculated in generic (non)extensive statistics excellently reproduces the experimental results, including the horn--like structure.
-The nonmonotonic energy--dependence of $\gamma_{q,s}$ and that of $(c,d)$ together are essential.
-We conclude that the excellent reproduction of the $\mathrm{K}^+/\pi^+$ ratio requires: \begin{enumerate} \item Lambert--$W_0$ exponentially generated distribution rather than BG or Tsallis and \item partial-- or full--chemical nonequilibrium occupation factors. \end{enumerate} With this regard, we assure you that other ratios such proton--to--pion are also perfectly reproduced, Appendix \ref{sec:cdcountors}.
+Firstly, the determination of partial- and full-chemical nonequilibrium, denoted as $\gamma_q$ or/and $\gamma_s$, has been conducted at various energies.
+Secondly, in a similar manner, the estimation of the energy-dependence of $(c,d)$ has been performed.
+When calculating the $\mathrm{K}^+/\pi^+$ ratio, the occupation factors $\gamma_{q,s}$, the equivalence classes $(c,d)$, and the freezeout parameters ($T$, $\mu_B$) are no longer considered as fitting variables.
+Instead, they are treated as inputs at different energies.
+It has been observed that the $\mathrm{K}^+/\pi^+$ ratio calculated using generic (non)extensive statistics remarkably reproduces the experimental results, including the horn-like structure.
+The nonmonotonic energy-dependence of $\gamma_{q,s}$ and $(c,d)$ is crucial in achieving this excellent reproduction.
+In conclusion, the accurate reproduction of the $\mathrm{K}^+/\pi^+$ ratio necessitates the consideration of the aforementioned factors. \begin{enumerate} \item Lambert-$W_0$ exponentially generated distribution rather than BG or Tsallis and \item partial- or full-chemical nonequilibrium occupation factors. \end{enumerate} Within this framework, we can confirm that various ratios, including proton-to-pion, are faithfully reproduced, as detailed in Appendix \ref{sec:cdcountors}.

-While both partial-- and full--chemical nonequilibrium in generic (non)extensive statistics seem to excellently reproduce the measured $\mathrm{K}^+/\pi^+$ ratio, at all energies, the full--chemical nonequilibrium is likely significant, at $3\lesssim\sqrt{s_{NN}}\lesssim 10$~GeV.
-To refine the conclusion whether partial-- or full--chemical nonequilibrium is essential for the nonmonotonic horn--structure of the $\mathrm{K}^+/\pi^+$ ratio, a detailed beam energy scan by the STAR and CBM experiments, for instance, is highly recommended.
+While the measured $\mathrm{K}^+/\pi^+$ ratio is excellently reproduced by both partial- and full-chemical nonequilibrium in generic (non)extensive statistics across all energies, it is worth noting that the full-chemical nonequilibrium appears to be particularly significant within the energy range of $3\lesssim\sqrt{s_{NN}}\lesssim 10$~GeV.
+In order to further investigate and refine the conclusion regarding the essentiality of partial- or full-chemical nonequilibrium in explaining the nonmonotonic horn-structure of the $\mathrm{K}^+/\pi^+$ ratio, it is highly recommended to conduct a detailed beam energy scan using the STAR and CBM experiments, among others.